sgladstone/com.pogstone.contenttokens/README.md

 The content types listed are determined based on content types in your database associated with at least 1 published node

 This extension can be safely installed in CiviCRM under any CMS.
-However it will only add content tokens if running under Drupal 6 or 7.
+However it will only add content tokens if running under Drupal or WordPress.

 This extension has been tested with Drupal 6 and Drupal 7.
+Limited testing has been done with WordPress.

-Installation Note: If your Drupal tables are in a different database than your CiviCRM tables then you will need to verify that the CiviCRM database user has permission to query tables in the Drupal database.
+Installation Note: If your CMS tables are in a different database than your CiviCRM tables then you will need to verify that the CiviCRM database user has permission to query tables in the CMS database.
+(If running under WordPress, WordPress tables MUST be in the same database as the CiviCRM tables.)